All You Need to Know About Begonia Care

-Fibrous begonias are the easiest of the three begonia types to start from cuttings, but you may also have success taking cuttings from some other types of begonias.
+Fibrous begonias are the easiest of the three begonia types to start from cuttings, but you also might have success taking cuttings from some other types of begonias.
 Take a few stem cuttings about 4 inches long each from your favorite plant, dip each in rooting hormone, and plant them in moist peat moss.
 Once they develop roots, they can be overwintered (as described below) for replanting in your garden again next summer.

 Whether from the nursery or started indoors, young begonias are ready for planting in the garden any time after the risk of frost has passed.
 Prepare the soil by tilling it well to break up any clods before planting.
-Water the young begonias frequently for the first two weeks to keep the soil slightly moist, but avoid letting them stand in water.
+Water the young begonias frequently for the first 2 weeks to keep the soil slightly moist, but avoid letting them stand in water.

 Many overwintered begonias are susceptible to fungus problems—which is rarely an issue outdoors, thanks to breezes that help circulate air through their leaves—so it’s a good idea to spray the plants with a broad-spectrum fungicide when you bring them indoors.
-Keep the soil of overwintering begonias damp but not saturated, and water them from the bottom to keep their leaves dry.
+Keep the soil of overwintering begonias damp but not saturated, and water them near the bottom to keep their leaves dry.

-For the best chance at saving the tubers in your garden, transplant them into pots and bring them indoors before frost.
+For the best chance at saving the tubers in your garden, transplant them into pots and bring them indoors in fall before frost.
 Keep the soil only slightly moist and, when the stems die back, allow the soil to dry out.
-Remove the dormant tuber from the soil and treat it with a garden fungicide powder before storing it in a dry indoor location between 55 and 65 degrees warm until late winter.
+Remove the dormant tuber from the soil and treat it with a garden fungicide powder before storing it in a dry indoor location between 55 and 65 degrees until late winter.
 Replant the tuber as described above to force blooms in time for spring.